 An appropriately qualified medical practitioner must make the diagnosis of the condition.
 This includes a GP or medical specialist such as an addiction medicine specialist or psychiatrist with experience in diagnosis of substance use disorders.

 Table 6 applies only to people who have current, continuing alcohol, drug or other harmful substance use disorders and those in active treatment.

-Regardless of the number of substances the person is dependent on, only one rating is to be assigned under Table 6 to reflect the overall functional impairment.
+Regardless of the number of substances the person is dependent on only one rating is to be assigned under Table 6 to reflect the overall functional impairment.

-Act reference: Social Security (Tables for the Assessment of Work-related Impairment for Disability Support Pension) Determination 2011 Table 6 - Functioning related to Alcohol, Drug and Other Substance Use, Table 7 - Brian Function, Table 10 - Digestive and Reproductive Function
+Act reference: Social Security (Tables for the Assessment of Work-related Impairment for Disability Support Pension) Determination 2011 Table 6 - Functioning related to Alcohol, Drug and Other Substance Use, Table 7 - Brain Function, Table 10 - Digestive and Reproductive Function

 Determining the level of functional impact